Stephanie Coker splurges millions of naira on Valentine gift for husband

 Lateef Adedimeji gives wife special Valentine's day gift

+I'm rubbing off on him: Mercy Johnson gushes as hubby gets her cake, flower, box of money for Valentine's Day

-Popular Nollywood actor, Lateef Adedimeji got fans gushing over the Valentine's day treat he gave his woman, Mo Bimpe.
+Popular Nollywood actor, Lateef Adedimeji, got fans gushing over Valentine's day treat he gave his woman, Mo Bimpe.

 Like many others, the movie star employed familiar tactics to surprise his wife as well as give her a romantic treat.